resotto/goilerplate/README.md

 ## How to Cross the Border of Those Layers

-In Clean Architecture, there is one main rule:
+In Clean Architecture, there is [The Dependency Rule](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html#the-dependency-rule):

-- Anything in the inner layer CANNOT know what exists in the outer layers.
-  - which means **the direction of dependency is inward**.
+> This rule says that source code dependencies can only point inwards.
+Nothing in an inner circle can know anything at all about something in an outer circle.

 In other words, **Dependency Injection** is required to follow this rule.

-Therefore, please follow next four tasks:
+Therefore, please follow the next four steps:

 1. Define Interface
 1. Take Argument as Interface and Call Functions of It
 1. Implement It
 1. Inject Dependency

-Here, I pick up example of Repository whose import statements are omitted.
+Here, I pick up the example of Repository.

 ### Repository